 This is one of the best available options for undergraduate students towards financial independence as you can select your work hours.

 So, study when you have to and only go on duty when time allows.
 And if you find your weekdays to be too hectic, weekends can be dedicated to earning money as you will not be in class.

+How to make money as a student who also owes a car?
 If you have a car in working condition, you can simply apply for a job online and upload your license, registration, and insurance documents and start working.

 You can take your pick from several cab services like Uber or Lyft or food delivery apps like UberEats.

 4. Work with a moving company